timofeysie/conchifolia/README.md

 Cypress is an e2e test runner, Jest we all know, and Prettier is an opinionated code formatter.

 We chose the AirBnB linting with our [Strumosa-pipe](https://github.com/timofeysie/strumosa-pipe) which is an Azure DevOps CI/CD project.
-That is definately a great setup, but limited by their outdated Docker images.
-It would be good to create a similarly functioning CI/CD pipline using Heroku tools here.
+That is definitely a great setup, but limited by their outdated Docker images.
+It would be good to create a similarly functioning CI/CD pipeline using Heroku tools here.
 On the job front, it's great to have projects that use Azure/AWS during an interview, but when a project isn't making any money, it shouldn't be costing any either.
 So far the Azure pipeline is only costing cents a month, but that will change in the future when this project is advertised.
 Another reason to go with the free tools for now.

 Getting back to best practices, the Nrwl approach was developed for Angular enterprise projects.
 Since we are focusing on React/Redux right now, it's not the best way to go.
 Also, when trying out the official [MERN stack](http://mern.io/), it's clear that when you don't know everything that a scaffolding CLI is creating for you, it's best to roll your own so that you understand everything that's going on.

 Nrwl makes a good point in it's React docs which we need to take note of.
-I will repeat it here for reference:
-*Creating a new shared library can take from several hours to even weeks: a new repo needs to be provisioned, CI needs to be set up, etc..
-In an Nx Workspace it takes minutes.
+I will repeat it here for reference: *Creating a new shared library can take from several hours to even weeks: a new repo needs to be provisioned, CI needs to be set up, etc..
+In an Nx Workspace it takes minutes.*

 You can share React components between multiple React applications.
 You can also share web components between React and Angular applications.
 You can even share code between the backend and the frontend.
 All can be done without any unnecessary ceremony.